-University of Plymouth, which celebrates its 150th anniversary in 2012, is one of the UK’s most prominent and dynamic universities with an educational history dating back to 1862.
-University of Plymouth is ranked 20th in The Guardian League Table 2017 UK universities ranking.
+The University of Plymouth, which celebrates its 160th anniversary in 2022, is one of the UK’s most prominent and dynamic universities with an educational history dating back to 1862.
+The University of Plymouth was ranked 41st overall in The Guardian League Table 2022 UK universities ranking.
 Described by Times Higher Education as among the newly-emerging ‘modern global elite’, University of Plymouth is ranked inside the top 280 universities in the world, and 42nd in terms of those aged under 50.
-A twice-winner of the Queen’s Anniversary Prize for Higher and Further Education, most recently in 2012, it has been recognised for its innovative teaching, impact-driven approach to research, and the way it works with partners to create socio-economic benefit for the communities.

-The Guardian recently voted Plymouth University as one of the top 14 providers of tourism courses in the UK.
+The Guardian recently voted University of Plymouth as one of the top 29 providers of Hospitality, event & tourism courses in the UK

-Plymouth has been ranked 14th overall out of 45 by the Guardian University Guide 2018: League Table for Hospitality, Events and Tourism and 12th out of 49 overall by the Sunday Times University Guide 2014: Hospitality, Leisure, Recreation and Tourism.
-The Complete University Guide 2014 ranked the programme 12th place out of 60 for Hospitality, Leisure, Recreation & Tourism.
+Plymouth has been ranked 29th by the Guardian University Guide 2022: League Table for Hospitality, Events and Tourism.
+The Complete University Guide 2022 ranked the programme 11th place out of 57 for Hospitality, Leisure, Recreation & Tourism.

-The entire programme consists of 8 modules (20 credits each, except for Honours Project and Event Strategies, Planning and Design with 40 credits).
+The entire programme consists of 7 modules (20 credits each, except for Honours Project and Event Strategies, Planning and Design with 40 credits).
 Students who complete all modules (180 credits) will obtain Bachelor of Science (Honours) Hospitality Management.
-Under extenuating circumstances, students who complete modules 1-6, 8 may be eligible to exit from the programme and obtain an ordinary degree, Bachelor of Science Hospitality Management, upon completion of 140 credits (40 credits at FHEQ level 5 and 100 credits at FHEQ level 6, or 60 credits at FHEQ level 5 and 80 credits at FHEQ level 6).
+Under extenuating circumstances, students may be eligible to exit from the programme and obtain an ordinary degree, Bachelor of Science Hospitality Management, upon completion of 140 credits (40 credits at FHEQ level 5 and 100 credits at FHEQ level 6, or 60 credits at FHEQ level 5 and 80 credits at FHEQ level 6).

-The above programme structure is intended for use as a guide by prospective students.
+The above programme structure is intended for use as a guide to prospective students.
 HKU SPACE and University of Plymouth reserve the right to vary the structure.

 Duration of Study